Education Professional Certifications

 CTE professionals are in an educational class by themselves and require a different set of pedagogical skills and background knowledge.
 NOCTI has developed two levels of CTE credentials for new teachers, administrators, data professionals, and work-based learning coordinators.
 These credentials can be used as part of state-level licensing processes, integrated as a pre-employment tool at the local level, incorporated into employee onboarding processes, and included in professional development plans.

-Eight credentials have been developed for the Education Professional battery.
-Seven titles have been released: Principles of CTE Teaching – Level 1, Principles of CTE Teaching – Level 2, Principles of Working with CTE Data – Level 1, Principles of Working with CTE Data – Level 2, Principles of CTE Administration – Level 1, Principles of CTE Administration – Level 2, and Principles of Work-Based Learning – Level 1.
-Piloting opportunities remain available for Principles of Work-Based Learning – Level 2.
+Eight credentials have been developed and released for the Education Professional battery: Principles of CTE Teaching – Level 1, Principles of CTE Teaching – Level 2, Principles of Working with CTE Data – Level 1, Principles of Working with CTE Data – Level 2, Principles of CTE Administration – Level 1, Principles of CTE Administration – Level 2, Principles of Work-Based Learning – Level 1, and Principles of Work-Based Learning – Level 2.

 Four Credential Areas